0x00002a/pican/README.md

 Early stages of a rust toolchain for pica200 shaders in the [picasso] assembly format

+## Usage

+`picanc` is the cli, it hooks into the `pican` library to act as an assembler, disassembler, and linter.
+Do `cargo -p picanc -- --help` for usage instructions

 ## Feature parity status

 ### Directives